 | No standard desktop access | Meta Quest doesn't appear as a drive on Mac (limited on Windows) |

-AnExplorer is available on the Meta Quest App Lab.
-It runs natively in the Quest's Android environment with controller and hand-tracking input.
+AnExplorer is available on the Meta Horizon Store and runs natively in the Quest's Android environment with controller and hand-tracking input.
+It is the only file manager with official distribution on VR storefronts.

 Supported headsets: